sap-tutorials/Tutorials/tutorials/jam-cloud-ui5-sample-build-project/jam-cloud-ui5-sample-build-project.md

 ## Details
 ### You will learn
-In this tutorial you will learn how to build and run a new project with SAP Jam Collaboration UI5 Sample Applications.
+In this tutorial, you will learn how to build and run a new project with SAP Jam Collaboration UI5 sample applications.

 ### Time to Complete
 **15 Min**